ApelegHQ/ts-cms-ep-sfx/AUDITING.md

     Additionally, when decrypting a file, this function is used to import the Content Encryption Key (CEK) after it has been decrypted.

-In addition, the `getRandomValues` method of the `Crypto` API is used as an entropy source when encrypting a file.
+Additionally, the `getRandomValues` method of the `Crypto` API is used as an entropy source when encrypting a file.
 This is used to derive a salt, used in the KEK derivation process, as well as to generate initialisation vectors (IVs) for encrypted payloads.